anmolkhurana/RandomQuestionsGenerator/README.md

 This app brings in the functionality of closures, inheritance, Immediately invoked function (IIFE) and prototype chaining in JS.

 How it works?
-Just run the code in any browser and right clikc on the page and select "Inspect".
+Just run the code in any browser and right click on the page and select "Inspect".
 Select console and the game will start.